 You can focus on a more specific area of study once you have a good handle on the topic you want to explore.
 Focusing on recent literature or knowledge gaps is one good option.

-By identifying limitations in literature and overlooking areas of study, a research question can be constructed.
+By identifying study limitations in the literature and overlooked areas of study, an author can carve out a good research question.
 The same is true for choosing research questions that extend or complement existing literature.

 4. Evaluate your research question